PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Best universal life insurance in Canada

 However, because it’s attached to your life insurance policy, you can’t close it, transfer your funds, or even withdraw from it as easily as a traditional account.
-Plus, if you miss even a single premium payment, you’ll lose all your accumulated value.
+Plus, if you miss even a single premium payment, you’ll lose all your accumulated value and put your financial future at risk.

 The top 3 universal life insurance products in Canada manage to keep premiums low for people who like to keep an active hand on their investments: